 Caribou are among Canada’s most recognizable national symbols, but populations are falling across Canada.
-There is much research and data being collected in Canada in order to learn more about these animals, the complexities of the threats they may be facing and how to recover local populations and their habitat.
+There is much research and data being collected in Canada in order to learn more about these animals, the complexities of the threats they are facing and how to recover local populations and their habitat.

 Threats Facing Caribou Populations

-Recovering caribou populations requires unprecedented collaboration between industry, Indigenous communities and provincial and federal governments to find collective solutions.
+Recovering caribou populations requires collaboration between industry, Indigenous communities and provincial and federal governments to find collective solutions.

 Caribou are affected by changes to their habitat.
-These man-made and natural disturbances can range from seismic lines used to explore the underlying geology, to forest fires that naturally regenerate the forest.
+Man-made and natural disturbances can range from seismic lines used to explore the underlying geology, to forest fires that naturally regenerate the forest.

 Large animals like moose, deer and caribou may use old seismic lines as either travel corridors or feeding areas, as these disturbances are easier to move through than heavy forest, and have edible shrubs along the edges.
 Wolves also use linear features to travel and hunt more efficiently and this is believed to increase their encounter rate with caribou.

 Caribou Population Recovery

 The natural gas and oil industry is collaborating to increase the pace of caribou population recovery.
 In Alberta and British Columbia, industry is working to restore legacy land disturbances such as seismic lines, and supports programs such as the Klinse-sa maternity pen in B.C.
 Initiatives are underway to address legacy linear disturbances and return the boreal forest to high quality caribou habitat.